 Who broadcasts the US Open?

-Since 2015, FOX Sports has been the official American broadcaster of the US Open, while Fox Sports in Australia carries the FOX feed.
-FOX’s deal with the USGA will run through until 2026.
-This year, FOX plans to to air 45 hours of coverage from Pebble Beach.
+Since 2015, Fox Sports in America has been the official broadcaster of the US Open.
+Fox’s deal with the USGA will run through 2026.
+This year, Fox plans to to air 45 hours of coverage from Pebble Beach.
 In Australia, Fox Sports will televise the US Open all four days.